oughtinc/ergo/README.md

   - Specify distributions using 90% confidence intervals, e.g. `ergo.lognormal_from_interval(10, 100)`
   - For Bayesian inference, Ergo provides a wrapper around Pyro's variational inference algorithm
   - Get model results as Pandas dataframes
-- Interact with the Metaculus prediction platform
+- Interact with the Metaculus and Foretold prediction platforms
   - Load question data given question ids
   - Use community distributions as variables in generative models
   - Submit model predictions to Metaculus